-The usual practice is for students and/or their parent(s) to discuss their concerns or difficulties with the Year Co-ordinator, who will then refer the student to a Senior School Psychologist if deemed necessary or appropriate.
+The usual practice is for students and/or their parent(s) to discuss their concerns or difficulties with the Pastoral and Academic Care Co-ordinator, who will then refer the student to a Senior School Psychologist if deemed necessary or appropriate.
 Students can also access psychology services directly, by emailing any of the PLC psychologists or booking an appointment at the Lighthouse reception.
-There may be circumstances when a student consents to a referral from a staff member other than their Year Co-ordinator.
+There may be circumstances when a student consents to a referral from a staff member other than their Pastoral and Academic Care Co-ordinator.

 More general information about the role of a school psychologist can be found here.

 The PLC Psychology Team is fortunate to have close working relationships with the Pastoral Care Team, Lighthouse Flexi Learning, Lighthouse Leavers, Co-curricular activities and other initiatives across the school with the mental health component.

 We are looking forward to providing the best possible services to the PLC School community throughout 2020.